veithweilnhammer/veithweilnhammer.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a board-certified psychiatrist, psychotherapist, and computational neuroscientist.
+The central problem I want to understand is how conscious experiences are represented in the brain, and how changes in these representations lead to psychotic symptoms.

-I am passionate about understanding how artificial intelligence can improve mental health.
+In my current work, I am trying to understand how hallucinations emerge in artificial and biological neural networks.
+I am also building tools that that use artificial intelligence to predict and improve mental health.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->